Departments of Medicine, Epidemiology and Biostatistics, McGill University

 “Mitral valve-in-valve with a balloon-expandable valve via transseptal approach in intermediate-risk patients was associated with improved symptoms and quality of life, adequate transcatheter valve performance, & no mortality or stroke at 1-year follow-up.”

-I wondered what is the probability of seeing 0 deaths if truly no difference in mortality between MVIV and a redo with an estimated STS mortality = 4%?
+I wondered what is the probability of seeing 0 deaths if truly no difference in mortality between MVIV and a redo with an estimated 1 year STS mortality = 4%?

 I also wondered what would be my colleagues’ probability estimates.